lasa01/Plumber/README.md

 Options:
 - `Simple materials`: You should enable this if you plan on exporting outside Blender.
 This will disable advanced features such as blended materials.
+- `Texture format`: Selects the file format for imported textures.
+Can be changed to PNG to compress imported textures and use less memory.
 - `Texture interpolation`: Selects the interpolation type for textures, the default value is a good choice.
 - `Allow backface culling`: You can enable this if you know you need it.
 - `Import editor materials`: Imports the materials visible inside Hammer instead of invisible materials for tool materials etc.